 Our Board of Directors adopted a non-employee director compensation policy that became effective in June 2018 in connection with our initial public offering.
-Pursuant to our policy, each of our directors who is not an employee of our company or affiliated with an entity that beneficially owns 5% or more of our outstanding shares of common stock, are eligible to receive compensation for service on our Board of Directors and committees of our Board of Directors.
-Mr. Oclassen, Mr. Prygocki and Dr. Goldenberg are eligible directors.
+Pursuant to our policy, each of our directors who is not an employee of our company or affiliated with an entity that beneficially owns 5% or more of our outstanding shares of common stock are eligible to receive compensation for service on our Board of Directors and committees of our Board of Directors.
+Mr. Ballaron, Mr. Prygocki and Dr. Goldenberg are eligible directors and Mr. Oclassen was also an eligible director during 2019.